 If there’s not a medical problem, there is almost certainly a behavioral problem.
 As nice as it would be to solve this issue on your own, you will need to call in a professional dog trainer to help you to move forward.
 These individuals are not only trained in figuring out why your dog is aggressive, but also how to handle those issues.

 Make a Behavior Plan

 Once you have the help of a behaviorist, you can start figuring out how to deal with your dog’s aggression.
-For the most part, this means embracing positive reinforcement as a method of helping your dog to change his or her behaviors.
+For the most part, this means embracing positive reinforcement dog training as a method of helping your dog to change his or her behaviors.

 Dogs are amazing when it comes to making connections about reinforcement.
-If your dog associates a behavior with a treat, your dog will continue to perform that behavior.
+If your pup associates a behavior with a dog treat, your dog will continue to perform that behavior.
 Think of this a bit like how you trained your dog to sit or stay, but instead, you’re teaching your dog now not to attack.